Teresa L. Dicks, DM

 Colonel, USAF (Ret)

-Assistant Professor Dicks teaches National Security and Theater Campaign Planning Strategy and Operational Design in the Joint and Combined Warfighting School.
-She currently co-teaches the National Intelligence Community elective and previously taught electives in Interagency.
-Assistant Professor Dicks is a 1981 distinguished graduate of the University of Virginia ROTC program with a Bachelor degree in American Studies (English).
-She earned her Masters of Science degree in Management from Troy State University and another MS in National Security Strategy from National War College.
-She completed requirements for the Certificate in College Teaching from the Virginia Tidewater Consortium for Higher Education, and is also graduate of Air War College.
-Finally, she earned a Doctorate of Management in Organizational Leadership with University of Phoenix.
+Associate Professor Dicks teaches across the curriculum at JCWS.
+Previously she led or assisted in multiple electives, including the Special Operations, the US Interagency, and the National Intelligence Community (NIC).
+Associate Professor Dicks is a 1981 distinguished graduate of the University of Virginia ROTC program with a Bachelor’s degree in American Studies (English).
+She earned her Master of Science degree in Management from Troy State University and another MS in National Security Strategy from National War College.
+She completed requirements for the Certificate in College Teaching from the Virginia Tidewater Consortium for Higher Education and is also graduate of Air War College.
+She completed all requirements for a Doctor of Management degree in Organizational Leadership with University of Phoenix in 2019.

 Back to JFSC Faculty